QED1224/Toontown-Resources/Guide.md

 ## Did using Trap give Lure an accuracy boost? <a name="trap-1"></a>

 Yes, Trap would give any Lure gag an accuracy boost that was used on the same turn.
 Trap gags always count as a hit on the cog, regardless if the Trap is actually triggered or not.
-If one again considers the conditions in the [bonus selection](#bonus), Trap meets the following conditions.
+If one again considers the conditions in the [bonus section](#bonus), Trap meets the following conditions.

 - It is not the same track as Lure;
 - It always counts as a hit on the target;